Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

 Can Tho is the biggest city in the Mekong Delta in South Vietnam.
-Famous for its floating market, Can Tho sees fruit ripening month in August when the temperature is around 30-degree celsius.
-Different sized boats are adorned with vibrant flowers and fresh fruits in Cai Rang floating market.
-Some of the tropical fruits include dragon fruit, durian, jackfruit, pomelo.
-So, if you are vegetarian or a botany lover, this is a place to visit in August.
+Famous for its floating market, Can Tho see fruit ripening month in August when the temperature is around 30 degrees Celsius.
+Different-sized boats are adorned with vibrant flowers and fresh fruits in the Cai Rang floating market.
+Some of the tropical fruits include dragon fruit, durian, jackfruit, and pomelo.
+So, if you are a vegetarian or a botany lover, this is a place to visit in August.

 Events and Festivals in Vietnam in August

 Chi Long Festival is a small village festival that marks celebrations on the 13th day of the sixth lunar month in Phong Dien District.
-The villagers worship Lady Dau Cang who won this land by leading four clans of Vietnam, five centuries ago.
-The festival majorly holds processions of votive tablets, Ky Phuoc Ceremony and Truc Yet Ceremony.
-Like many festivals of Vietnam, the offerings are presented and cultural events like Bong Dancing, Reading Funeral Oration, speeches take place.
-Travellers can view and learn about the ceremonies followed in Chi Long Festival during their visit.
+The villagers worship Lady Dau Cang, who won this land by leading four clans of Vietnam five centuries ago.
+The festival mainly holds processions of votive tablets, the Ky Phuoc Ceremony, and the Truc Yet Ceremony.
+Like many festivals in Vietnam, the offerings are presented, and cultural events like Bong Dancing, Reading Funeral Oration, and speeches take place.
+Travelers can view and learn about the ceremonies followed in the Chi Long Festival during their visit.

 Source

-One of the major festivals of Vietnam is Wandering Soul Day or Trang Nguyen, celebrated on the 15th day of 7th lunar month.
-This cultural festival which is also known as Hungry Ghost Festival holds importance nationwide.
-Just like in many mythologies, Vietnam Mythology says that this is the day when the gate of hell is set to open and spirits wander on the land.
-Vietnamese consider this day a negative time for new beginnings; they avoid marriages, major contracts, new projects.
-But prioritise forgiveness and charity.
-The streets are adorned with lanterns and families prepare a big feast then offer fake money, fruits, flowers, paper clothes to the spirits.
-Travellers can enjoy the festival best in Hue by visiting Buddhist temples.
+One of the major festivals of Vietnam is Wandering Soul Day, or Trang Nguyen, celebrated on the 15th day of the 7th lunar month.
+This cultural festival which is also known as Hungry Ghost Festival, holds importance nationwide.
+Just like in many mythologies, Vietnam Mythology says that this is the day when the gate of hell is set to open, and spirits wander on the land.
+Vietnamese consider this day a negative time for new beginnings; they avoid marriages, major contracts, and new projects.
+But prioritize forgiveness and charity.
+The streets are adorned with lanterns, and families prepare a big feast and then offer fake money, fruits, flowers, and paper clothes to the spirits.
+Travellers can best enjoy the festival in Hue by visiting Buddhist temples.

 Source

-Spectacular night view on the 14th night of every month in Hoi An, Vietnam is worth experiencing as the city celebrates the festival of lights.
-Lighting lanterns is considered to be good luck and fortune charm in Vietnam.
-Hoi An lantern festival is considered to be an incredible moment to follow the rituals of worshipping the deceased relatives.
-The festival not just brings closeness and happiness but is a wise method to save electricity.
+The spectacular night view on the 14th night of every month in Hoi An, Vietnam, is worth experiencing as the city celebrates the festival of lights.
+Lighting lanterns are considered to be a good luck and fortune charm in Vietnam.
+Hoi An Lantern festival is considered to be an incredible moment to follow the rituals of worshipping deceased relatives.
+The festival not only brings closeness and happiness but is also a wise method to save electricity.

 Vietnam in August - Tips